 So, how do you do the Continental Method?
 I will very gladly show you!
 First, you’re going to hold your knitting needles like you normally do.
 Now, instead of holding the yarn with your right hand, you’re going to “feed” the yarn onto the needles around your left hand.
 Wrap the yarn around your pinkie finger, and then let it drape over the top of your fingers, slightly around your index finger, behind your work.
 This leads to the piece you’re knitting.

 Next you’ll insert your knitting needle just as you would normally when you knit.
 Catch the “loose” yarn that leads to your left hand with the tip of the needle, and pull it through the loop.
 Slide the loop off the left needle.
 You’ve now completed your first stitch!

-Click below to activate the video demonstrating the Continental Method:
+Check out our video demonstrating the Continental Knitting Method:

 You can also make a purl stitch using the Continental Method.
 Keep the loose yarn in front of your work, and bring the yarn around and over the working needle.
 Here is a video demonstrating the Continental Purl stitch: